voschezang/coding-handbook/management-principles.md

 - Increase inventory.
 This decreases agility and limits cash flow.
 - Decrease batch sizes, which decreases lead time.
 This increases setup time (handovers).

+Having inventory can effect that are not directly financial.
+For example, owning real estate or vehicles rather than renting them can improve work attitude.